Tucker, Astros down former bench coach Cora, Red Sox 11-2

+HOUSTON (AP)Back in Houston as Boston’s manager, Alex Cora and the Red Sox were handed their most lopsided loss of the season by his former team.

-HOUSTON (AP) — Kyle Tucker had a season-best three hits and tied a career high with four RBIs as the Houston Astros beat former bench coach Alex Cora and the Boston Red Sox 11-2 on Monday.
+Kyle Tucker had a season-best three hits and tied a career high with four RBIs as the Astros beat their ex-bench coach and his Red Sox 11-2 on Monday.

-This was the first time Cora, now managing the Red Sox, had faced the Astros since being suspended in 2020 for his role in Houston’s sign-stealing scheme while with the team in 2017.
+This was the first time Cora, now managing the Red Sox again, had faced the Astros since being suspended last year for his role in Houston’s illegal sign-stealing scheme in 2017.

-Cora helped Houston win the World Series in 2017, then guided Boston to the 2018 title.
-He was fired by the Red Sox after his suspension, then rehired last November.
+Cora helped Houston win the 2017 World Series as bench coach, then managed Boston to the 2018 championship.
+He was let go by the Red Sox following Major League Baseball’s investigation into the Astros, then suspended by MLB through the 2020 postseason before getting rehired in Boston last November.

 ”I got suspended,” Cora said, reflecting on the scandal before the game. ”That’s something that will always be on my resume and I think at the end, we all made a mistake.
 We all messed up, and we all are paying the price.”

+”They did a good job of just making contact,” he said. ”It’s not about hitting hard all the time.
+You make contact and good things happen and today they did that.”

 Jose Urquidy (4-2) did his part in ending Boston’s three-game winning streak.
-He yielded three hits and one run, striking out nine in six innings in his return from the injured list.
+He yielded three hits and one run, striking out nine over six innings in his return from the injured list.

 Urquidy, who had been out since May 12 with shoulder inflammation, won his career-best fourth straight decision.